casework/CASE-Examples/examples/illustrations/cryptowallet/README.md

 # Cryptowallet and Cryptoaddress Examples

-This illustration includes example investigative questions involving cryptowallets and cryptoaddresses:
+This illustration includes example investigative questions involving cryptowallets and cryptoaddresses.

+## Disclaimer

+Participation by NIST in the creation of the documentation of mentioned software is not intended to imply a recommendation or endorsement by the National Institute of Standards and Technology, nor is it intended to imply that any specific software is necessarily the best available for the purpose.

+## Example representations

 The proposed representation of cryptowallets: